PG1003/lex/README.md

 ### Iteration

-To itereate over matches in a string you must create a context.
+To itereate over matches in a string you create a context by calling the `pg::lex::gmatch` function.
-A context is a `pg::lex::context` object with a reference to a input string and a pattern.
+A context is a `pg::lex::gmatch_context` object with a reference to a input string and a pattern.

 You get a `pg::lex::gmatch_iterator` by calling the `pg::lex::begin` and `pg::lex::end` functions with a context as parameter.
 A `pg::lex::gmatch_iterator` behaves like a forward iterator; it can only advance with the `++` operator.